RetroShare/docs/docs/developer/retrosharemobile.md

 ```bash
       flutter doctor
 ```
-   - flutter checks its environment and will most likely tell you, that
+   - Flutter checks its environment and will most likely tell you, that
    - Android SDK is missing
    - Android Studio is missing
-   - it may also query for chrome but this is not needed
+   - It may also query for chrome but this is not needed

 # Install Android Studio
 1. Install Android Studio for windows: https://developer.android.com/studio
    - follow the default settings and ensure the installation is done to AndroidStudioDir
-1. After installation start Android Studio and let it update if it queries for some
+2. After installation start Android Studio and let it update if it queries for some
-2. press NEXT-buttons until it is no longer shown
+3. press NEXT-buttons until it is no longer shown
-3. press FINISH and follow until finish
+4. press FINISH and follow until finish
-4. On Welcome-Page go into plugins and
+5. On Welcome-Page go into plugins and
    - install dart and flutter and let AS restart
-1. On Welcome page select projects: More Action/SDK Manager and than Tab SDK-Tools.
+6. On Welcome page select projects: More Action/SDK Manager and than Tab SDK-Tools.
    - Ensure alls "Android SDK"* Entries are installed and especially
    - Ensure "Android SDK command line tools" to be installed
-1. Close the SDK Dialog
+7. Close the SDK Dialog
-2. If you wish to use simulated mobiles you may later select in "more actions" AVD Manager and create emulated devices as you need.
+8. If you wish to use simulated mobiles you may later select in "more actions" AVD Manager and create emulated devices as you need.

 # Associate Flutter and Android Studio
 1. Tell Flutter where to find Android Studio: